sketchplugins/plugin-directory/README.md

 - [Nudge Resize](https://github.com/dwilliames/nudge-resize-sketch-plugin), by David Williames: Resize a layer horizontally and vertically from the centre with easy keyboard shortcuts
 - [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
 Plus, get access to an even bigger nudge setting.
 - [Nudged](https://github.com/kevinwoodhouse/sketch-nudged), by Kevin Woodhouse: A Sketch plugin to easily edit your nudge distance settings.
+- [Numbering Machine](https://github.com/akolpakov/sketch-numbering-machine), by Andrey Kolpakov: Sketch plugin to generate IDs or Numbers for documents and export to PDF.
+Useful if you need to generate thousands pages with same template but with different IDs.
 - [Open Color Plugin for Sketch](http://opencolor.tools/), by OpenColor: A sketch plugin to support the open color file format
 - [Optically for Sketch](http://designplugins.com/optically), by Vlad Danilov: Automated and mathematically precise optical adjustments in Sketch.
 - [Organize Symbols](https://github.com/marianomike/sketch-organizesymbols), by Mike Mariano: Sketch plugin that arranges symbol artboards